-Most interesting man in politics: Bloomberg breaks all the rules, upends 2020 race
+The most interesting man in politics: Bloomberg breaks all the rules, upends 2020 race

 “This is now a three-candidate race between MRB, Sanders and Trump,” the campaign claimed.

-Ms. Klobuchar said it struck her as a man telling a woman to wait her turn.
-Mr. Buttigieg said the choice of Mr. Sanders and Mr. Bloomberg was a disaster.

-“We shouldn’t have to choose between one candidate who wants to burn this party down, and another who wants to buy this party out,” he said.

-Oddsmakers do see plenty of movement behind Mr. Bloomberg.
+That may be an overstatement, but oddsmakers do see plenty of movement behind Mr. Bloomberg.

 Bovada, which offers political bets, on Wednesday listed Mr. Bloomberg at +200 odds, trailing only Mr. Sanders at +125.
 According to those odds, someone who bet $100 on Mr. Bloomberg stands to collect an additional $200 should be win the nomination.